-HUD income limit areas are the same as FMR areas.
-HUD normally uses current Office of Management and Budget (OMB) Metropolitan Statistical Area (MSA) and Primary Metropolitan Statistical Area (PMSA) definitions to define income limits areas because they closely correspond to housing market area definitions.
-The HUD exceptions to the OMB definitions are counties deleted from six metropolitan areas whose revised OMB definitions encompass areas that were determined to be larger than the housing market areas.
-These counties are assigned their own income limits based on county-level data.
+HUD uses OMB definitions to define income limits areas because they closely correspond to housing market area definitions.
+The exceptions are counties deleted from six metropolitan areas whose previously revised OMB definitions encompass areas that were determined to be larger than the housing market areas.
+These counties have been assigned their own income limits based on county-level data.
 The six metropolitan areas and the respective counties deleted from them are as follows:

-AREA Counties Deleted from OMB Definition

-Chicago, IL:

-DeKalb, Grundy and Kendall Counties

-Cincinnati-Hamilton, OH-KY-IN:

-Brown County, Ohio; Gallatin, Grant and Pendleton Counties in Kentucky; and Ohio County, Indiana

-Dallas, TX:

-Henderson County

-Flagstaff, AZ-UT:

-Kane County, Utah

-New Orleans, LA:

-St. James Parish

-Washington, DC-MD-VA-WV:

-Berkeley and Jefferson Counties in West Virginia; and Clarke, Culpeper, King George and Warren Counties in Virginia
+Counties Deleted from OMB Definition AREA Chicago, IL: DeKalb, Grundy and Kendall Counties Cincinnati-Hamilton, OH-KY-IN: Brown County, Ohio; Gallatin, Grant and Pendleton Counties in Kentucky; and Ohio County, Indiana Dallas, TX: Henderson County Flagstaff, AZ-UT: Kane County, Utah New Orleans, LA: St. James Parish Washington, DC-MD-VA-WV: Berkeley and Jefferson Counties in West Virginia; and Clarke, Culpeper, King George and Warren Counties in Virginia

-No changes have been made by the Office of Management and Budget in the past year that affect FY 2002 income limit listings.
+The Fiscal Year 2004 area definitions used in this Notice are identical to those used in the same Notice for Fiscal Year 2003.